 Your data is logically protected as if it were on its own server.
 Unauthorised parties cannot access your data.
 Other customers cannot access your data, and you can’t access theirs.
 In fact, all user accounts are protected by this secure architecture that ensures that one user cannot see another user's data.
 This is similar to how customer data is segmented in other shared infrastructures, such as online banking applications.

 We make contractual commitments in our G Suite agreement and commit to comply with privacy and security standards here.
-And whether it's real-time dashboards to verify system performance, our ongoing auditing of our processes or sharing the location of our data centres, we're committed to providing all of our users with the utmost transparency.
-It's your data, and we want you to know what happens with it so that you can always make informed choices.More about transparency
+And whether it’s real time dashboards to verify system performance, our ongoing auditing of our processes or sharing the location of our datacenters, we’re committed to providing all our users utmost transparency.
+It’s your data, and we want you to know what happens with it so that you can always make informed choices.More about Transparency

 Does Google encrypt my data?